Edit this wiki page Follow

 Sales & Success

-In their sales report, Frictional stated that Amnesia sold more than 200,000 units (more than half of which were during the Steam Sales) and said it was an unexpected financial success for them.
+In their sales report, Frictional stated that the first Amnesia sold more than 200,000 units (more than half of which were during the Steam Sales) and said it was an unexpected financial success for them.
 For the first time in their history, they earned enough money to work on their next project and pay out decent salaries to their employees.

 Since Amnesia wasn't heavily marketed, they attributed the game's financial success to rave reviews, digital distribution and user generated content such as YouTube videos depicting people's reactions while they played the game.